Overview and History of the Organization

 Although we love beagles and hounds, HHDR accepts a variety of breeds.
 We focus on temperament and carefully select family friendly dogs.
 Our goal is to monitor the current dogs in CNY shelters and to avoid bringing in similar dogs or breeds.
 We, in no way, want to add competition to the dogs that are already waiting so patiently.

-We have successfully found homes for over 4,000 dogs.
+We have successfully place over 1,000 dogs each year into loving homes.
 This number includes everything from five pound Chihuahuas to over one hundred pound Great Danes.

 Is HHDR a “No Kill” Rescue?